Jan Faberski

-Jan Jakub Faberski (born 22 April 2006) is a Polish professional footballer who plays as a winger, attacking midfielder or wide midfielder for Eredivisie club PEC Zwolle, on loan from Eerste Divisie club Jong Ajax.
+Jan Jakub Faberski (born 22 April 2006) is a Polish professional footballer who plays as a winger, attacking midfielder or wide midfielder for Dutch club Jong Ajax.

 Club career

 Early career

 Faberski started his youth career with Hutnik Warsaw.
 In 2014, he moved to the Football Frendz Academy (FFA) Warsaw, where he remained until 2020, apart from a short spell within Legia Warsaw's academy structure in 2018.
 In 2020, he joined the youth academy of Ekstraklasa club Jagiellonia Białystok.

 Ajax

 In July 2022, Faberski moved abroad, signing for the youth academy of Dutch side Ajax.
 He initially played for the club's under-17 and under-18 teams, including appearances in the UEFA Youth League.

 Ahead of the 2024–25 season, Faberski was promoted to Jong Ajax, the club's reserve side competing in the Eerste Divisie.
 He made his professional debut on 12 August 2024, starting in a 2–2 draw with Jong PSV.
 On 24 August 2024, he scored his first professional goal with a notable strike during a 3–0 win over FC Eindhoven, which was subsequently voted Ajax's Goal of the Month for August.
 He established himself as a regular player for Jong Ajax throughout the season, contributing goals and assists primarily from the wing.